Sounds good! What else do I need to know while planning a trip to Belarus?

 When staying in Belarus for more than 5 working days, foreign citizens need to register with the divisions on citizenship and migration of the territorial bodies of internal affairs.
 When staying in hotels, hostels, sanatoriums and other collective accommodation facilities the registration of foreign citizens is carried out by the administrations of such facilities by default upon check-in.

-Belarus visa for citizens of Macedonia is required.
+Belarus visa for citizens of North Macedonia is required.
 For more information please contact the nearest Belarus embassy.

 Get all the information and services provided exclusively for residents in one click.
 Go to